Home

 • After recommending Revolution (ticks were not part of the problem) the product was applied to all of the dogs and cats the day it was purchased.

-Revolution began working quickly and before evening the dogs were resting much better.
-Most of the fleas were killed within the first twelve hours.
 Since there were still a lot of fleas outside and many inside, a few fleas were always on the dogs for the first week.
 However, those fleas appeared to be killed within a few hours.
 After a couple of weeks the dogs stopped rubbing their ears as well.
 Revolution appeared to work better against ear mites than the medication they had purchased at the pet supply store.

-After a couple weeks there was only a flea or two that could be found on the dogs at any given time.
-The end of the first month signaled the end of the flea infestation.
+All steps should be done as quickly as possible and not stretched out over several days.
 Following sound steps should also help you to quickly bring any flea problems under control.

-getting Rid of Fleas from House and Lawn
+Getting Rid of Fleas from House and Lawn

 Although fleas are not a danger to your lawn, they can be extremely frustrating to your pets and family.
 Infestations can occur when fleas are out of control or when control methods are inadequate.
 Click here for complete information for getting rid of fleas.